U-Sharma/NeuralScaleID/README.md

 This codebase implements teacher/student training with a variety of network sizes and shapes.
 It also tests performance of CNNs on image datasets.
 The reader is strongly encouraged to refer to the example.ipynb in the codebase.
 More details of the codebase can be found in Documentation.md.

 For the sake of organization, the python files for individual experients have been placed together in the folder Experiments.
 To run an experiment file that imports NeuralNet or teacher, it has to be in the same directory as those two modules.
 The organization of files in folder Experiments with respect to the paper is:
-* KL.py: Cross-entropy loss
+* KL.py: Teacher/student with cross-entropy loss
-* L2.py: Mean squared error loss
+* L2.py: Teacher/student with mean squared error loss
-* GeneralizedLoss.py: Generalized loss
+* GeneralizedLoss.py: Teacher/student with generalized loss
-* XxY.py: Product data manifold
+* XxY.py: Teacher/student with product data teacher

-The names of image dataset files are self explanatory
+* CIFAR10.py, FMNIST.py, MNIST.py and SVHN.py: CNN on the respective image datasets

 ### Description of Teacher/Student modules
 Generating a random teacher with 4 inputs and 2 outputs (softmax), and 2 hidden layers of width 128: